pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

 ### Conda-forge Staged-recipes Pull Request Checklist

-When you submit your package to conda forge, the pull request template includes a list of checks that you want to ensure you have covered.
+When you submit your package to conda-forge, the pull request template includes a list of checks that you want to ensure you have covered.

 Below we break down each element of that list.